siwatts/term-colours/README.md

 ## Theme file format

 A description for the chosen file format of colourscheme will go here.
+Use a `.term` file type.

 Converts to and from this and the format files of other terminal emulators.

-Python configparser style file format.
+Python configparser style file format / TOML.
 - Booleans are case insensitive, accepts yes/no, true/false, on/off, 1/0.
 - Section headers and sub section key/value pairs
 - Strings don't need escaping